dhornbein/delegatescampaign/src/content/index.md

   video: https://www.youtube.com/watch?v=wvVi3u-WuWE
 stateDelegates:
   text: The most important thing we can do is contact superdelegates individually and get commitments not to overturn the primary results.
 We’re tracking each state and territory’s superdelegates - click on where you live in the map below, or the name of where you live in the tracker.
+readytofight:
+  logo: images/ready-to-fight-logo.gif
+  text: Hi - we’re <a href="http://readytofight.org/">Ready To Fight</a>.
+We started two years ago as Ready For Warren, a project to support Elizabeth Warren running for the Democratic presidential nomination, and changed our name to Ready To Fight once Bernie entered the race instead.
+But no matter who you’re supporting this election, you should be able to support the person with the most votes being the person who gets the nomination.
 ---